bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_4.md

 <b>You do not need to submit anything to the HW4 assignment.
 It's literally only here to provide instructions and to have a Canvas assignment that we can put your grade in.</b>

+<mark>When you submit</mark> the rubric will not display the correct item selections. <b>Worry not!</b> Your rubric selections have been saved correctly, Canvas is just displaying them incorrectly.
+When we grade the peer reviews, we'll make sure to post a summary comment with your true cateogry selections.
+There's nothing you need to do!

 * * *

 ## Late Penalty Waiver